 interfered with or manicured to satisfy human egos.
 The purpose was to keep the natural essence intact without harming the land, water, soil, trees and vegetation.

 d.
 The Four R’s are at the core of the functioning here – Refuse, Reduce, Reuse and Recycle.
-Each of these R’s are thoroughly echoed from every corner within the property and promotes responsible luxury travel.
+Each of these R’s are thoroughly echoed from every corner within the property and promotes responsible luxury travel. - The concept of conscious luxury stands for ‘shared and not private’

 and Surwahi Social again exemplifies the same.